mikecapsio/texturefast-docs/README.md

 - Describe the material, color, wear, and visual style in plain language.
 - Use style presets such as AAA Photorealistic, Handpainted, Pixel Art, or AAA Stylized.
 - Generate a Base Color texture and inspect it on the model.
-- Extract PBR-oriented maps from the approved Base Color.
+- Extract a full available PBR texture set from the approved Base Color.
 - Download individual PNG files or a material package where available.
 - Use the output in Blender, Unity, Unreal Engine, Godot, and other tools that accept standard texture maps.